 Practically everyone online is a master at job search and is more than willing to offer his or her advice on how to find work.
 This particular list of resources is limited to persons or groups who are acknowledged experts in their fields.
 This list also includes resources for those who are unfamiliar with computer and the Internet, for those searching for employment outside of the United States (or persons from outside the United States hoping to work here).
 In addition to these resources, the Directories of Online Employment and Career Guides, above, provide numerous articles and resources in this category.

 GoinGlobal is a provider of both country-specific and USA city-specific career and employment information.
+Use of the resources on this site are open only to individuals associated with one of the participating customers, which are typically universities.
 Their e-books are researched by in-country career experts and updated annually to include information such as application and interviewing customs, employment trends, work permit and visa regulations, major employers, and much more.
 The individual guides are available to all for a moderate fee, and anyone working with international candidates, trailing spouses, or clients interested in exploring international possibilities will find these to be extremely useful.

 This page of the Riley Guide links to several free resources and services practitioners that clients can use to develop a familiarity with application kiosks and online job applications and even develop a printed application to be carried along to assist in submitting applications through in-house electronic stations.
 This is part of The Riley Guide’s collection of articles on How to Job Search (rileyguide.com/execute.html).

 This portion of the WSJ website continues to offer articles and information covering all aspects of the job search and career management.
-In this new format, content is being updated daily but the archiving of articles is not as extensive.
-Various new subsections cover new topics including Reinvent (career changes, etc.), Career Strategies, The Juggle (work/life balance), and numerous How-To Guides.
+The content is updated daily and focuses on career, management, business, education and other workplace related issues.

 NOTE TO READERS:

 Large, general job banks are where most job seekers focus their time and effort in an online search.
-While there is some value to these services, these sites get far too much attention for the minimal return offered most job seekers.
-This particular list includes sites for college students and part-time or hourly positions.
+While there is some value to these services, these sites often do not produce the magnitude of return most job seekers believe to receive.
+This particular list includes some of the more popular sites for college students and part-time or hourly positions.

 One of the larger and more dynamic sites for job and career information.
 Registration is free of charge and allows a job seeker to store a resume online without posting it in the database.
 Registered users can create up to five personal search profiles to track new jobs added to the database, and an e-mail message can be generated to a user when a match is discovered.